 I’ll be honest: decluttering your home is hard.
 It’s full of things from loved ones, good sales, and “just in case I need it one day” thoughts.
+But you can work through these barriers.
+That’s why I’m providing you with these tips to help you declutter your home for good and keep it that way.

 You have to be a gatekeeper to your home.
 Your home is a container.

-Over the years I have found that by incorporating these routines into your life you begin to form decluttering habits.
+Over the years, I’ve found that by incorporating these routines into your life, you begin to form decluttering habits.
 These habits help you maintain an organized home without feeling like you’re adding more stuff to your space.
+These habits are my secret weapon against clutter, and they’re about to become yours too.

 1. Implement the “One-in, One-out” method